Association Internationale des Écoles Supérieures d'Éducation Physique

 The Association Internationale des Écoles Supérieures d'Éducation Physique (AIESEP) or the International Association for Physical Education in Higher Education is the professional association for higher education physical education.

 History

 It was founded in Portugal on 2 August 1962 by eleven sports education institutions.

 Function

 It works with the International Council of Sport Science and Physical Education (ICSSPE), which has a broader remit, and the FIEP, which has a European outlook.

-It deseminates best practice about physical education at the university level, internationally.
+It disseminates best practice in physical education at the university level internationally.